 typically reddish brow, but may be shades of pink-brown.
 It has a toothed margin and a slight depression in the center.
 Gills

 colored as cap, but becoming powdered white with spores, adnate, thick, broad distant.
 Stem

 colored as cap, robust and strongly fibrillose, often twisted and laterally compressed.
-No ring.
+The mushroom has no ring.

 Laccaria bicolor has contrasting, pale blue gills.
 Laccaria proxima is larger with more fibrillose stem.
 Laccaria ochropurpurea is much larger and has purple gills.